-Improper preparation of the partnership tax forms and elections can result in the loss of deductions and/or tax credits.
-Fortunately, we prepare hundreds of partnership tax returns each year; we have the knowledge and expertise to competently prepare the required tax filings.
+Fortunately, we prepare hundreds of partnership tax returns each year.
+As a result, we have the knowledge, experience and expertise to competently prepare the required tax filings.

 Here’s What You Get…

-- If we’ve done an audit of the partnership’s financial statements, we will take the financials from the audit and make any necessary tax basis adjusting entries to arrive at taxable Net Income (Loss).
+- If we have performed an audit of your financial statements, we will take the financials from the audit, and then analyze and make any necessary tax basis adjusting entries to arrive at taxable Net Income (Loss).

-- If we have not performed an audit of your financial statements, we will obtain the accounting information from you, analyze the information, prepare any adjusting entries that need to be made, and obtain your approval of the financials.
+- If we have not performed an audit of your financial statements, we will obtain the accounting information from you.
+We will then analyze the information, prepare any adjusting journal entries that need to be made and obtain your approval of the adjusted financials.

-- We then enter the financial information into the tax return and prepare the appropriate tax forms to be included with your tax return.
+- We will enter the financial information into our tax return software and prepare the appropriate tax forms to be included with your tax return.

-- We will analyze and prepare for inclusion with the tax return any of the appropriate tax elections required for the tax return.
+- We will analyze and prepare for inclusion with the tax return any of the appropriate tax elections required for your tax return.

 - Your tax return will be checked by our computer software to identify potential problems.

-- Once prepared, the tax return is detail reviewed by a Tax Manager to insure that all of the appropriate forms, filings, and elections have been included as well as ensuring that adjusting entries have been properly handled.
+- Once prepared, the financials and tax return are detail reviewed by a Tax Manager to ensure that all the necessary forms, filings and elections have been included as well as ensuring that adjusting entries have been properly handled.

-- We will then send a draft of the tax return to you as well as to any investors that require it.
+- We will then provide a draft of the tax return to you, as well as to any investors that require it.

-- Upon obtaining your and/or the investor’s approval, the tax forms are assembled and made ready for mailing to you or for electronic filing.
+- Upon obtaining your approval and/or the approval of your investors, the tax forms are assembled and made ready for mailing to you for filing or made ready for electronic filing.

-- Finally, a Tax Partner will do a final review of the return prior to mailing/electronic filing of the tax return.
+- A Tax Partner will perform a final review of the tax return prior to filing of the tax return.

-An audit provides the highest level of assurance; when conducted in accordance with auditing standards generally accepted in the United States of America, audits require planning and performance to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+An audit provides the highest level of assurance; when conducted in accordance with auditing standards generally accepted in the United States of America, audits require planning and performance of the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.